-- Once in any of the program/segment categories (4-24, 27-37 and 41-43) - Once in the appropriate "Best Of" category (25-26 & 38) - In as many craft categories as are appropriate (46 60)
+- Once in any of the program/segment categories (4-36 and 40-42) - In as many craft categories as are appropriate (44 58) - Documentary films submitted to categories 26-36 may also submit to category 37/ Best Documentary.

-Exceptions: Promotional Announcements (62), Regional Submissions (63-64),
+Exceptions: Promotional Announcements (60) and Regional Submissions (61-62)

-- Promotional Announcements may be submitted once in category 62 and may not be submitted in any other categories. - Regional submissions that have previously been awarded a regional Emmy® award in either spot/breaking or investigative report categories by a NATAS chapter in that chapter's most recent awards cycle may be submitted once in categories 63-64 and may not be submitted in any other categories.
-See page 129-130 for more info.
+- Promotional Announcements may be submitted once in category 60 and may not be submitted in any other categories. - Regional submissions that have previously been awarded a regional Emmy® award in either spot/breaking or investigative report categories by a NATAS chapter in that chapter's most recent awards cycle may be submitted once in categories 61-62 and may not be submitted in any other categories.
+See page 131 for more info.